Shuffzord/MortgageCalculator/IMPLEMENTATION_PLAN.md

 ### Overview
 This document provides the definitive, step-by-step implementation plan for transforming the mortgage calculator from a frontend-only application to a full-stack SaaS platform.
 Each phase is designed to be independently executable and testable, with specific solutions for current blocking issues.

-### 🎉 Latest Update: Phase 4 Payment Integration COMPLETED
+### 🎉 Latest Update: Phase 5 Premium Features System COMPLETED
 **Date**: May 30, 2025
 **Status**: ✅ **MAJOR MILESTONE ACHIEVED**

-Phase 4 Payment Integration has been successfully implemented!
+Phase 5 Premium Features System has been successfully implemented!
 The system now has:
-- ✅ Complete Stripe SDK integration with Firebase Functions
+- ✅ Complete loan comparison engine (compare up to 5 loans simultaneously)
-- ✅ Subscription management system with lifecycle handling
+- ✅ Advanced scenario modeling with market stress testing
-- ✅ Webhook processing for real-time payment events
+- ✅ Professional export generation (PDF, Excel, CSV)
-- ✅ Premium tier activation system with automatic upgrades
+- ✅ Premium feature gating with proper tier checking
-- ✅ Customer portal integration for self-service management
+- ✅ Performance optimization with results caching
-- ✅ Payment history tracking and invoice management
+- ✅ Comprehensive validation and error handling
-- ✅ Grace period handling for failed payments (7 days)
+- ✅ Complete TypeScript compilation without errors
-- ✅ Comprehensive test coverage for all payment endpoints
+- ✅ Comprehensive test coverage for all premium endpoints
-- ✅ Local testing environment with Stripe test mode
+- ✅ Security verification including email uniqueness enforcement
-- ✅ Secure webhook signature verification
+- ✅ End-to-end premium user flow verification

-**Next Step**: Ready to proceed with Phase 5 (Premium Features) to implement advanced loan comparison and export capabilities.
+**Next Step**: Ready to proceed with Phase 6 (Frontend Integration) to connect the premium features with the user interface.

 ---